Reliable-Information-Lab-HEVS/att_viz/paper.md

-`bertviz` to retain its important features - notably single-flag compatibility with all `transformers`-base models, and mitigating its shortcomings by modifying the visualization schema and splitting the full attention matrix when to allow point-and-click visualization of all models in the sub-100B parameter range, even on less powerful machines. `att_viz` is a fully-documented Python package, optimized for novice user, and designed to be easily extensible by more advanced users.
+`bertviz` to retain its important features - notably single-flag compatibility with all `transformers`-base models, and mitigating its shortcomings by modifying the visualization schema and splitting the full attention matrix when to allow point-and-click visualization of all models in the sub-100B parameter range, even on less powerful machines. `att_viz` is a fully-documented Python package, optimized for novice users and designed to be easily extensible by more advanced users.

 [//]: # (## Summary)